Last updated October 28, 2024

 Straining to reach your toes quickly could lead to injury if you’re among the 80% of Americans who have occasional or chronic lower back pain.
 Instead, you’ll gradually move into the pose, letting your upper body waterfall forward and giving your hamstrings plenty of time to elongate, perhaps using blocks for support.

-Doing so prevents unnecessarily compression of your discs — gel-filled donuts between your vertebrae that can crack, leak and cause considerable disability.
+Doing so prevents unnecessary compression of your discs — gel-filled donuts between your vertebrae that can crack, leak and cause considerable disability.

 Five Benefits of Embodied Movement